Thailand

 Future Growth Opportunities

 As an emerging sector in Thailand, connection and collaboration with the global Advisor community will present strong future growth opportunities.
-Further, focusing on key market sectors – tourism, automotive and electronics – as well as acknowledging start-up and emerging industries are essential.
-It will also be important for Advisory Board professionals in the market to be credentialed to best practice and ethics as this sector grows over time.
+Further, focusing on key market sectors – automotive, tourism and manufacturing – as well as acknowledging start-up and emerging industries are essential.
+It will also be important for Advisory Board professionals in market to be credentialed to best practice and ethics as this sector grows over time.

 Key Statistics